rdehaan/rdehaan.github.io/current/complexity-ja.md

 ---

-## Background: Judgment Aggregation
+## Background: judgment aggregation

 Text needed
 {: .label .label-red }

-For more details on Judgment Aggregation, we refer to the literature (e.g., [Endriss, 2016]).
+For more details on judgment aggregation, we refer to the literature (e.g., [Endriss, 2016]).

 ## Research findings